Impact of dark states on the stationary properties of quantum particles with off-centered interactions in one dimension: Generic Interaction Strength

-To understand the bunching manifested in singly-degenerate eigenstates, we first focus on the transition between single and double degeneracy.
-In that regard, the energy spectrum is investigated for variable displacement $c$, while keeping the interaction strength fixed at a large value, $g=10$ [Fig. \ref{Fig:Spectrum_displacement_large_interaction}].
+To further understand the transition between exclusion, crossover, and truncation regime, the energy spectrum is investigated for variable displacement $c$, while keeping the interaction strength fixed at a large value, $g=10$ [Fig. \ref{Fig:Spectrum_displacement_large_interaction}].
 When $c \ll 1$, bosonic and fermionic states with adjacent quantum numbers are doubly degenerate (\emph{exclusion regime}).
 Their energies tend to the levels of non-interacting fermions at $c=0$ [blue dash-dotted lines on the left of Fig. \ref{Fig:Spectrum_displacement_large_interaction}].
-For slightly larger $c$, the doubly degenerate energy levels increase since the particles are pushed away from the interaction centers, to the edges of the harmonic trap where the potential energy is higher [Fig. \ref{Fig:Wavefunction_spectra_c_0p75} (b), (c)].
+For slightly larger $c$, the doubly degenerate energy levels increase since the particles are pushed away from the interaction centers, to the edges of the harmonic trap [Fig. \ref{Fig:Wavefunction_spectra_c_0p75} (b), (c)] where the potential energy is higher.

 As $c$ further increases, there are particular points where the energy levels of bosonic states with quantum numbers $n$ and $n+2$ approach the energy of a fermionic eigenstate with number $n+1$ [e.g. dashed circle in Fig. \ref{Fig:Spectrum_displacement_large_interaction}].
-These points mark a triple degeneracy, which will be clearly manifested as $g \to \infty$ [see Fig. \ref{Fig:Wavefunction_spectra_c_0p75} (a)].
+These points mark a triple degeneracy, which will be clearly manifested as $g \to \infty$ [see Fig. \ref{Fig:Spectrum_displacement_infinite_interaction} ].
 The corresponding $c$ values lie very close to the first root of even Hermite polynomials, thus further establishing the link between triple degeneracy and dark states.
-When the displacement is tuned a bit further away from these points, the energy levels of the adjacent bosonic states anticross, and one of them becomes singly-degenerate [e.g. $n=0$ at $c \gtrsim 1$ or $n=2$ at $c \lesssim 1$].
-This implies that dark states mark the onset of singly-degenerate eigenstates.
+When the displacement is tuned a bit further away from these points, the energy levels of the adjacent bosonic states anticross, and one of them becomes non-degenerate [e.g. $n=0$ at $c \gtrsim 1$ or $n=2$ at $c \lesssim 1$].
+This implies that dark states mark the onset of non-degenerate eigenstates.
 Moreover, they set the boundaries between single and double degeneracy.

-Apart from bosonic eigenstates, the energy levels of fermionic states can also be singly-degenerate.
+Apart from bosonic eigenstates, the energy levels of fermionic states can also be non-degenerate.
 The transition from double to single degeneracy takes place close to the roots of odd Hermite polynomials [e.g. dash-dotted circle in Fig. \ref{Fig:Spectrum_displacement_large_interaction}].
 At these values, two adjacent fermionic levels with quantum numbers $n$ and $n+2$ become degenerate with a bosonic state corresponding to $n+1$.